AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Origen on the Purifying Fire.

-On I Cor.
-3:2, he says:[^243] The fire that will consume the world at the last day is a purifying fire, which all must pass through, though it will impart no pain to the good.
-In expressing eternity Origen does not depend upon *aion*, but qualifies the word by an adjective, thus: --- *ton apeiron aiona*.
-Barnabas, Hermas, \"Sibylline Oracles,\" Justin Martyr, Polycarp, Theophilus and Irenaeus all apply the word *aionios* to punishment, but two of these taught annihilation, and one universal salvation beyond *aionion* punishment.
+On 1 Corinthians 3:2, he says:[^243] The fire that will consume the world at the last day is a purifying fire, which all must pass through, though it will impart no pain to the good.
+In expressing eternity Origen does not depend upon *aion*, but qualifies the word by an adjective,
+thus: --- *ton apeiron aiona*.
+Barnabas, Hermas, *Sibylline Oracles*, Justin Martyr, Polycarp, Theophilus and Irenaeus all apply the word *aionios* to punishment, but two of these taught annihilation, and one universal salvation beyond *aionion* punishment.

-God is a \"Consuming Fire,\" Origen thinks, because he \"does indeed consume and utterly destroy; that he consumes evil thoughts, wicked actions, and sinful desires when they find their way into the minds of believers.\" He teaches that \"God\'s consuming fire works with the good as with the evil, annihilating that which harms his children.
-This fire is one that each one kindles; the fuel and food is each one\'s sins.\"[^244] "What is the meaning of eternal fire?" he asks: \"When the soul has gathered together a multitude of evil works, and an abundance of sins against itself, at a suitable time all that assembly of evils boils up to punishment, and is set on fire to chastisement,\" etc. Just as physicians employ drugs, and sometimes \"the evil has to be burned out by fire, how much more is it to be understood that God our Physician, desiring to remove the defects of our souls, should apply the punishment of fire.\" \* \* \* \"Our God is a \'consuming fire\' in the sense in which we have taken the word; and thus he enters in as a
+God is a "Consuming Fire," Origen thinks, because he "does indeed consume and utterly destroy; that he consumes evil thoughts, wicked actions, and sinful desires when they find their way into the minds of believers."
+He teaches that "God\'s consuming fire works with the good as with the evil, annihilating that which harms his children.
+This fire is one that each one kindles; the fuel and food is each one\'s sins."[^244] "What is the meaning of eternal fire?" he asks: \"When the soul has gathered together a multitude of evil works, and an abundance of sins against itself, at a suitable time all that assembly of evils boils up to punishment, and is set on fire to chastisement," etc. Just as physicians employ drugs, and sometimes "the evil has to be burned out by fire, how much more is it to be understood that God our Physician, desiring to remove the defects of our souls, should apply the punishment of fire." ...
+"Our God is a \'consuming fire\' in the sense in which we have taken the word; and thus he enters in as a \'refiner\'s fire\' to refine the rational nature, which has been filled with the lead of wickedness, and to free it from the other impure materials which adulterate the natural gold or silver, so to speak, of the soul."
-\'refiner\'s fire\' to refine the rational nature, which has been filled with the lead of wickedness, and to free it from the other impure materials which adulterate the natural gold or silver, so to speak, of the soul.\" Towards the conclusion of his reply to Celsus, Origen has the following passage: \"The Stoics, indeed, hold that when the strongest of the elements prevails all things shall be turned into fire.
+Towards the conclusion of his reply to Celsus, Origen has the following
+passage: "The Stoics, indeed, hold that when the strongest of the elements prevails all things shall be turned into fire.
 But our belief is that the Word shall prevail over the entire rational creation, and change every soul into his own perfection; in which state every one, by the mere exercise of his power, will choose what he desires, and obtain what he chooses.
 For although, in the diseases and wounds of the body, there are some which no medical skill can cure, yet we hold that in the mind there is no evil so strong that it may not be overcome by the Supreme Word and God.
 For stronger than all the evils in the soul is the Word, and the healing power that dwells in him; and this healing he applies, according to the will of God, to every man.
 The consummation of all things is the destruction of evil, although as to the question whether it shall be so destroyed that it can never anywhere arise again, it is beyond our present purpose to say.
-Many things are said obscurely in the prophecies on the total destruction of evil, and the restoration to righteousness of every soul; but it will be enough for our present purpose to quote the following passage from Zephaniah,\" etc.[^245]
+Many things are said obscurely in the prophecies on the total destruction of evil, and the restoration to righteousness of every soul; but it will be enough for our present purpose to quote the following passage from Zephaniah," etc.[^245]

-Thus Origen interprets \"fire\" in the Bible not only as a symbol of the sinner\'s suffering but of his purification.
-The \"consuming fire\" is a
-\"refiner\'s fire.\" It consumes the sins, and refines and purifies the sinner.
+Thus Origen interprets "fire" in the Bible not only as a symbol of the sinner\'s suffering but of his purification.
+The "consuming fire" is a "refiner\'s fire."
+It consumes the sins and refines and purifies the sinner.
 It burns the sinner\'s works, "hay, wood and stubble," that result from wickedness.
 The torture is real, the purification sure; fire is a symbol of God\'s severe, certain, but salutary discipline.
-God\'s
-\"wrath\" is apparent, not real.
+God\'s "wrath" is apparent, not real.
 There is no passion on his part.
 What we call wrath is another name for his disciplinary processes.
 God would not tell us to put away anger, wrath (Origen says) and then be guilty himself of what he prohibits in us.
-He declares that the punishment which is said to be by fire is understood to be applied with the object of healing, as taught by Isaiah, etc. (xiii: 16; xlvii: 14, 15; x:
-17).[^246] The \"eternal fire\" is curative.
+He declares that the punishment which is said to be by fire is understood to be applied with the object of healing, as taught by Isaiah, etc. (13:16; 47:14, 15; 10:17).[^246] The "eternal fire" is curative.

-Gehenna and its fires have the same signification: \"We find that what was termed \'Gehenna\' or \'the Valley of Ennom,\' was included in the lot of the tribe of Benjamin, in which Jerusalem also was situated.
-And seeking to ascertain what might be the inference from the heavenly Jerusalem belonging to the lot of Benjamin, and the Valley of Ennom, we find a certain confirmation of what is said regarding the place of punishment, intended for the purification of such souls as are to be purified by torments, agreeably to the same, --- \'the Lord cometh like a refiner\'s fire and like fuller\'s soap; and he shall sit as a refiner and purifier of silver and of gold.\'\"[^247]
+Gehenna and its fires have the same signification: "We find that what was termed \'Gehenna\' or \'the Valley of Hinnom,\' was included in the lot of the tribe of Benjamin, in which Jerusalem also was situated.
+And seeking to ascertain what might be the inference from the heavenly Jerusalem belonging to the lot of Benjamin, and the Valley of Hinnom, we find a certain confirmation of what is said regarding the place of punishment, intended for the purification of such souls as are to be purified by torments, agreeably to the same, --- 'the Lord comes like a refiner\'s fire and like fuller\'s soap; and he shall sit as a refiner and purifier of silver and of gold.'"[^247]

-In reply to the charge of Celsus that Christians teach that sinners will be burnt up by the fires of judgment, Origen replies that such thoughts had been entertained by certain foolish Christians, who were unable to see distinctly the sense of each particular passage, or unwilling to devote the necessary labor to the investigation of Scripture. \* \* \* And perhaps, as it is appropriate to children that some things should be addressed to them in a manner befitting their infantile condition, to convert them, \* \* \* so such ideas as Celsus refers to are taught.\" But he adds that \"those who require the administration of punishment by fire\" experience it "with a view to an end which is suitable for God to bring upon those who have been created in his image."
-In reply to the charge of Celsus that Christians teach that God will act the part of a cook in burning men, Origen says, --- \"not like a cook but like a God who is a benefactor of those who stand in need of discipline of fire.\"[^248]
+In reply to the charge of Celsus that Christians teach that sinners will be burnt up by the fires of judgment, Origen replies that such thoughts had been entertained by certain foolish Christians, who were unable to see distinctly the sense of each particular passage or unwilling to devote the necessary labor to the investigation of Scripture....
+And perhaps, as it is appropriate to children that some things should be addressed to them in a manner befitting their infantile condition, to convert them...so such ideas as Celsus refers to are taught."
+But he adds that "those who require the administration of punishment by fire" experience it "with a view to an end which is suitable for God to bring upon those who have been created in his image."
+In reply to the charge of Celsus that Christians teach that God will act the part of a cook in burning men, Origen says, --- "not like a cook but like a God who is a benefactor of those who stand in need of discipline of fire."[^248]

-Origen declares that sinners who are \"incurable\" are converted by the threat of punishment. \"As to the punishments threatened against the ungodly, these will come upon them after they have refused all remedies, and have been, as we may say, visited with an incurable malady of sinfulness.
-Such is our doctrine of punishment; and the inculcation of this doctrine turns many away from their sins.\"[^249]
+Origen declares that sinners who are "incurable" are converted by the threat of punishment.
+"As to the punishments threatened against the ungodly, these will come upon them after they have refused all remedies, and have been, as we may say, visited with an incurable malady of sinfulness.
+Such is our doctrine of punishment; and the inculcation of this doctrine turns many away from their sins."[^249]

-Pamphilus and Eusebius in their \"Apology for Origen\" quote these words from him: \"We are to understand that God, our physician, in order to remove those disorders which our souls contract from various sins and abominations, uses that painful mode of cure, and brings those torments of fire upon such as have lost the health of the soul, just as an earthly physician in extreme cases subjects his patients to cautery.\"
+**Pamphilus** and **Eusebius** in their *Apology for Origen* quote these words from him: \"We are to understand that God, our physician, in order to remove those disorders which our souls contract from various sins and abominations, uses that painful mode of cure, and brings those torments of fire upon such as have lost the health of the soul, just as an earthly physician in extreme cases subjects his patients to cautery.\"

 But Origen always makes salvation depend on the consenting will; hence he says, (De Prin.
-II, i:2), \"God the Father of all things, in order to ensure the salvation of all his creatures through the ineffable plan of his Word and wisdom, so arranged each of these, that every spirit, whether soul or rational existence, however called, should not be compelled by force, against the liberty of his own will, to any other course than that to which the motives of his own mind led him.\"
+2, 1:2), "God the Father of all things, in order to ensure the salvation of all his creatures through the ineffable plan of his Word and wisdom, so arranged each of these, that every spirit, whether soul or rational existence, however called, should not be compelled by force, against the liberty of his own will, to any other course than that to which the motives of his own mind led him."

 Origen teaches that in the final estate of universal human happiness there will be differing degrees of blessedness.
-After quoting I Thess.
-4:15-17, he says: \"A diversity of translation and a different glory will be given to every one according to the merits of his actions; and every one will be in that order which the merits of his work have procured for him.\"
+After quoting 1 Thessalonians 4:15-17, he says: "A diversity of translation and a different glory will be given to every one according to the merits of his actions; and every one will be in that order which the merits of his work have procured for him."

-Mosheim thus expresses Origen\'s views: \"As all divine punishments are salutary and useful, so also that which divine justice has inflicted on vitiated souls, although it is a great evil, is nevertheless salutary in its tendency, and should conduct them to blessedness.
+**Mosheim** thus expresses Origen\'s views: "As all divine punishments are salutary and useful, so also that which divine justice has inflicted on vitiated souls, although it is a great evil, is nevertheless salutary in its tendency, and should conduct them to blessedness.
 For the tiresome conflict of opposite propensities, the onsets of the passions, the pains and sorrows and other evils arising from the connection of the mind with the body, and with a sentient soul, may and should excite the captive soul to long for the recovery of its lost happiness, and lead it to concentrate all its energies in order to escape from its misery.
 For God acts like a physician, who employs harsh and bitter remedies, not only to cure the diseased, but also to induce them to preserve their health and to avoid whatever might impair it.\"[^250]

-The candid historian Robertson gives an accurate statement of Origen\'s eschatology, with references to his works, as follows: \"All punishment, he holds, is merely corrective and remedial, being ordained in order that all creatures may be restored to their original perfection.
+The candid historian **Robertson** gives an accurate statement of Origen\'s eschatology, with references to his works, as follows: "All punishment, he holds, is merely corrective and remedial, being ordained in order that all creatures may be restored to their original perfection.
 At the resurrection all mankind will have to pass through a fire; the purged spirits will enter into Paradise, a place of training for the consummation; the wicked will remain in the \'fire,\' which, however, is not described as material, but as a mental and spiritual misery.
 The matter and food of it, he says, are our sins, which, when swollen to the height, are inflamed to become our punishment; and the outer darkness is the darkness of ignorance.
 But the condition of these spirits is not without hope, although thousands of years may elapse before their suffering shall have wrought its due effect on them.
 On the other hand, those who are admitted into Paradise may abuse their free will, as in the beginning, and may consequently be doomed to a renewal of their sojourn in the flesh.
-Every reasonable creature --- even Satan himself
---- may be turned from evil to good, so as not to be excluded from salvation.\"[^251]
+Every reasonable creature --- even Satan himself --- may be turned from evil to good, so as not to be excluded from salvation."[^251]

-Notwithstanding Robertson\'s doubt, expressed elsewhere in his history, whether Origen taught the salvability of \"devils,\" Origen\'s language is clear.
-He says: \"But whether any of these orders who act under the government of the Devil \* \* \* will in a future world be converted to righteousness \* \* \* or whether persistent and inveterate wickedness may be changed by the power of habit into nature, is a result which you yourself, reader, may approve of;\" but he goes on to say that in the eternal and invisible worlds, "all those beings are arranged according to a regular plan, in the order and degree of their merits; so that some of them in the first, others in the second, some even in the last times,
+Notwithstanding **Robertson**\'s doubt, expressed elsewhere in his history, whether Origen taught the salvability of \"devils,\" Origen\'s language is clear.
+He says: "But whether any of these orders who act under the government of the Devil...will in a future world be converted to righteousness...or whether persistent and inveterate wickedness may be changed by the power of habit into nature, is a result which you yourself, reader, may approve of;" but he goes on to say that in the eternal and invisible worlds, "all those beings are arranged according to a regular plan, in the order and degree of their merits; so that some of them in the first, others in the second, some even in the last times,